jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via <cryptowjm@163.com> (preferred) or <wenjm@whu.edu.cn>, if questions or we share common tastes.

 # 🔥 News
 - 11/2023: After a long wait, my visa was finally granted, and I will move to Australia to begin a new life early next month.
+Thanks to CSC, WHU and UOW.

 # 🏃 Experience
 - 09/2020 - Now: **Ph.D.
 Candidate in Cryptography**